-It takes time to think deeply about research and connect findings to our own experiences as teachers and learners.
+It takes time to think deeply about research and connect the findings to our own experiences as teachers and learners.

-It should be noted that even when meta-analyses are done really well, this sort of study does not provide the contextual details that will be relevant for a teacher or team of teachers trying to implement an instructional idea.
+It should be noted that even when meta-analyses are done well, this sort of study does not provide the contextual details that will be relevant for a teacher or team of teachers trying to implement an instructional idea.

-Approach: Practice Guides.
+Approach: Practice guides.
 Practice guides are probably the most popular bridge between research and classroom practice.
-Practice guides synthesize research to give digestible suggestions for classroom practice.
+Practice guides synthesize research in a way that gives digestible suggestions for classroom practice.
 One of the best-known practice guides for adolescent literacy was commissioned by the Institute of Education Sciences (Kamil et al., 2008).
-This guide highlights five strategies:
+This guide highlights five strategies, as follows:

 One of the goals of this model, as originally conceived, was to develop partnerships that would not be reliant on the funding cycles of the major research agencies.
-The idea was that states and districts could contribute a portion of their budgets to supporting the institute which would demonstrate its value to its collaborators.
+The idea was that states and districts could contribute a portion of their budgets to supporting the institute, which would demonstrate its value to its collaborators.
 The model would allow researchers and educators to think of and answer tough questions without worrying about a four-year window for completing a study (this is the normal timeline for IES-funded studies).
-It is not clear that these funding mechanisms are feasible.
-SERP has been incredibly successful in generating knowledge and creating (fantastic) resources for schools, but has done so through traditional research and philanthropic funding sources, and usually in partnership with larger districts.
+It is not clear whether these funding mechanisms are feasible.
+SERP has been incredibly successful in generating knowledge and creating (fantastic) resources for schools, but it has done so through traditional research and philanthropic funding sources, usually in a partnership with larger districts.

 We have seen the importance of using research to inform practice and the pitfalls of failing to do so.
 We believe that using peer-reviewed research should be a component of a data-driven decision-making process that we use to support literacy in our schools.
-Importantly, we have found that the most important aspect of using research to inform instruction is the discussion and debate that it can engender among our staff.
-A strategy that is not implemented strategically is not a strategy, it is just a worksheet.
+Here, we have found that the most important aspect of using research to inform instruction is the discussion and debate that it can engender among our staff.
+A strategy that is not implemented strategically is not a strategy; it is just a worksheet.
 It does not matter if that strategy has a research base behind it.
-Our teachers are skilled professionals and they need time to digest and test research findings.
+Our teachers are skilled professionals, and they need the time to digest and test research findings.
 When they do so, research can become an important resource for our school communities.

 Correnti, R., Matsumura, L. C., Walsh, M., Zook‐Howell, D., Bickel, D. D., & Yu, B. (2020).
-Effects of Online Content‐Focused Coaching on Discussion Quality and Reading Achievement: Building Theory for How Coaching Develops Teachers’ Adaptive Expertise.
+Effects of online content‐Focused coaching on discussion quality and reading achievement: Building theory for how coaching develops teachers’ adaptive expertise.
 In Reading Research Quarterly. https://doi.org/10.1002/rrq.317

 Fogo, B., Reisman, A., & Breakstone, J. (2019).
-Teacher adaptation of document-based history curricula: results of the Reading Like a Historian curriculum-use survey.
+Teacher adaptation of document-based history curricula: Results of the Reading Like a Historian curriculum-use survey.
 Journal of Curriculum Studies, 51(1), 62–83. https://doi.org/10.1080/00220272.2018.1550586

 Hattie, J. (2013).
 Visible learning: A synthesis of over 800 meta-analyses relating to achievement.
 Routledge. https://books.google.com/books?hl=en&lr=&id=ZO8jmUjQbs0C&oi=fnd&pg=PR5&dq=out+of+school+learning&ots=1-OyjhZYkH&sig=Y_mvgzHrC1ecXdyhJdzd5SkP_Fw

 Kamil, M. L., Borman, G. D., Dole, J., Kral, C. C., Salinger, T., & Torgesen, J. (2008).
-Improving Adolescent Literacy: Effective Classroom and Intervention Practices.
-IES Practice Guide.
+Improving adolescent literacy: Effective classroom and intervention practices.
+IES practice guide.
 NCEE 2008-4027.
 National Center for Education Evaluation and Regional Assistance, 65.

 Lawrence, J. F., Francis, D., Paré-Blagoev, J., & Snow, C. E. (2017).
-The Poor Get Richer: Heterogeneity in the Efficacy of a School-Level Intervention for Academic Language.
+The poor get richer: Heterogeneity in the efficacy of a school-level intervention for academic language.
 Journal of Research on Educational Effectiveness, 10(4), 767–793. https://doi.org/10.108

 Reynolds, D. (2020).
-Of Research Reviews and Practice Guides: Translating Rapidly Growing Research on Adolescent Literacy Into Updated Practice Recommendations.
+Of research reviews and practice guides: Translating rapidly growing research on adolescent literacy into updated practice recommendations.
 Reading Research Quarterly, 31, 46. https://doi.org/10.1002/rrq.314

 Swanson, H. L., Lee Swanson, H., Trainin, G., Necoechea, D. M., & Hammill, D. D. (2003).
-Rapid Naming, Phonological Awareness, and Reading: A Meta-Analysis of the Correlation Evidence.
-In Review of Educational Research (Vol. 73, Issue 4, pp. 407–440). https://doi.org/10.3102/00346543073004407
+Rapid naming, phonological awareness, and reading: A meta-analysis of the correlation evidence.
+Review of Educational Research, 73(4), 407–440. https://doi.org/10.3102/00346543073004407